SfC Home > Physical Science > Physics >

 Universal Gravitation Equation

-This equation is not exact but provides a close approximate to the actual force.
-The value of the gravitational constant was originally established and verified experimentally by Henry Cavendish in 1798.
+The proportionality constant in the equation is called the Universal Gravitational Constant.
+The value of that constant was determined experimentally by Henry Cavendish in 1798.

 Questions you may have include: